June 29th to July 13th

 • Full support of a team of mechanics, and spares

-• The Classic Car Journey team doing their utmost to ensure you have one of the most unforgettable experiences of your life
+• The Great Road Journey team doing their utmost to ensure Classic Himalaya is one of the most unforgettable experiences of your life

 • Lunches – about £1 per day